ericwbailey/ericwbailey.website/source/published/my-mastodon-strategy.md

 [Followgraph](https://followgraph.vercel.app/) is a service that combs though who you are following on Mastodon, determines which accounts people you follow are following, and then if you’re following those accounts or not.
 If you aren’t, they are listed in order descending total of mutual follower count.

 <img
   alt="A table of Mastodon accounts with a title of, 'Followgraph for Mastodon.
-Three rows are present, with each row having an avarar, a title and description pulled from their Mastodon profile info, and a follow button.
+Three rows are present, with each row having an avatar, a title and description pulled from their Mastodon profile info, and a follow button.
 The three results are Eugen Rochko, Mastodon's official account, and Casey Newton.
 Cropped screenshot." loading="lazy" style="border: 1px solid #dddddd;" src="{{ '/img/posts/my-mastodon-strategy/followgraph.png' | url }}" />